gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 13.2 Access to relay services

-This clause requires that when ICT supporting two-way communication is intended for use with relay services, access to those services is not blocked.
+This clause requires that when <abbr title="Information and communication technology">ICT</abbr> supporting two-way communication is intended for use with relay services, access to those services is not blocked.

 ### 13.3 Access to emergency services

-This clause requires that when ICT supporting two-way communication is intended for use with emergency services, access to those services is not blocked.
+This clause requires that when <abbr title="Information and communication technology">ICT</abbr> supporting two-way communication is intended for use with emergency services, access to those services is not blocked.

 ## 14 Conformance

-This section of the EN 301 549 outlines how this standard should be understood and how ICT can meet it.
+This section of the EN 301 549 outlines how this standard should be understood and how <abbr title="Information and communication technology">ICT</abbr> can meet it.
 The high-level information is:

-- To meet the standard, ICT must meet all the clauses (as written in the full EN 301 549 standard) which use “shall”, while the clauses that use “should” are recommendations.
+- To meet the standard, <abbr title="Information and communication technology">ICT</abbr> must meet all the clauses (as written in the full EN 301 549 standard) which use “shall”, while the clauses that use “should” are recommendations.
 This technical summary does not use these terms in this regard, and cannot be relied upon for conformance with the EN 301 549 standard.
-- Except for clause 12, all clauses indicate what type or functionality of ICT they apply to.
+- Except for clause 12, all clauses indicate what type or functionality of <abbr title="Information and communication technology">ICT</abbr> they apply to.
 - Clauses which are not applicable do not have to be met to reach full conformance.
-- ICT is often comprised of two or more items of ICT.
+- <abbr title="Information and communication technology">ICT</abbr> is often comprised of two or more items of <abbr title="Information and communication technology">ICT</abbr>.
 These items together can complement each other and meet the accessibility requirements when combined.
-However, if the items all fail any given requirement, then the combined ICT does not meet that requirement.
+However, if the items all fail any given requirement, then the combined <abbr title="Information and communication technology">ICT</abbr> does not meet that requirement.
 - No priority is given to one clause over another.
 - No specific sampling methodologies are provided by this standard.
-- The EN 301 549 does not apply when ICT is not working as intended (e.g. is broken), is currently under maintenance, or is in transitional state (such as startup or shutdown) which does not require user interaction.
-If it is safe to do so, the EN 301 549 encourages ICT to try and meet any requirements they can under these conditions.
+- The EN 301 549 does not apply when <abbr title="Information and communication technology">ICT</abbr> is not working as intended (e.g. is broken), is currently under maintenance, or is in transitional state (such as startup or shutdown) which does not require user interaction.
+If it is safe to do so, the EN 301 549 encourages <abbr title="Information and communication technology">ICT</abbr> to try and meet any requirements they can under these conditions.

 ## Other Annexes in the EN 301 549